Skip to main content

 Sign Up or Log In

-Head to constants.io and create an account or sign in.You can sign up with your email address.
-No credit card required to get started.
+Head to constants.io and create an account.
+No credit card required.

 2

-Click Create new Tool and choose your import method:Option A: Paste a GitHub URL
+Click Create new Tool and choose how to start:Option A: Paste a GitHub URL

 https://github.com/your-org/your-repo/blob/main/scripts/process_data.py

-Option B: Upload a Script Drag and drop your .py, .js, .sh, or other script files directly into the composer.Option C: Describe in Plain English
+Option B: Upload a Script Drag and drop .py, .js, .sh, or other script files into the composer.Option C: Describe in Plain English

 3